MorganResearchLab/scarecrow/README.md

 *   - alignment (STAR and kallisto)
 * Test alignment with kallisto and STAR
 *    - may need to alter sequence header formatting depending on what is retained in BAM file
-* tally needs modifying to work with SAM format as well as FASTQ format
 * Documentation images need light and dark versions